Creating roadmaps consists of the following topics:

-Editable detail pages are available in two modes - editing and viewing.
-Some users don't want the ability to edit a page and instead want to view an artifact without having the ability to edit it.
-You can switch between edit and view mode by clicking the icon next to the name of the artifact.
+Editable detail pages are available in two modes – editing and viewing.
+Some users don't want the ability to edit a page and instead want to view a work item without having the ability to edit it.
+You can switch between edit and view mode by clicking the icon next to the name of the work item.

-The ribbon displays any associated artifacts related to the work item.
-Click any icon in the ribbon to navigate to the artifact.
+The ribbon displays any associated work items related to the work item.
+Click any icon in the ribbon to navigate to the work item.

 The Actions gear menu is located on the right side of the Name field.
 Options will vary depending on the type of work item you're viewing, but include New, Copy, Print, Convert, and Delete.

 Changes to all fields save when you navigate to the next field or click the Done button.
 A green Saved indicator displays in the upper-right corner confirming the field has been saved.